Witches Dancing in the Breton Heath 2Witches Dancing in the Breton Heath 2

 Tales and legends of Brittany: The mysterious Pink Granite Coast

-As Halloween night settles on the Pink Granite Coast, this spellbinding region reveals its dark and mysterious side, tinged with the spooky legends that permeate its cliffs and beaches.
+As Halloween night sets in on the Pink Granite Coast, this bewitching region reveals its dark and mysterious side, tinged with the spooky legends that permeate its cliffs and beaches.
 Among the tales that stir the hearts of locals and visitors alike, explore the legends of the Ankou, the Intersignes, the Korrigans, King Marc’h and Arthur facing the dragon…

-The Ankou is a sinister figure from Breton mythology, embodying death itself.
-He is described as a gloomy man in a dark cape, often wearing a black hat.
+The Ankou is a sinister figure from Breton mythology, the embodiment of death itself.
+He is described as a gloomy man dressed in a dark cape, often wearing a black hat.
 His task is to collect the souls of the dead.
 According to legend, the Ankou travels in a creaking cart pulled by skeletal horses.
-His appearance is a harbinger of imminent death, and it is imperative not to cross his path, or tragedy may strike.
-Those wishing to see the Ankou (in complete safety) are advised to visit the church in Ploumilliau (4 km from Saint-Michel-en-Grève), which houses a wooden statue of him.
+His appearance is a harbinger of imminent death, and it is imperative not to cross his path or tragedy will strike.
+Anyone wishing to see the Ankou (in complete safety) is advised to visit the church in Ploumilliau (4km from Saint-Michel-en-Grève), which houses a wooden statue of him.

 The chariot of death

 One evening in June, a young man from Trézélan went to lead his horses to the meadows.
-As he whistled back into the clear night, he heard a creaking cart coming towards him.
-Curious to see the legendary “cart of Death” known as “karriguel ann Ankou”, the young man hid to observe it.
+As he whistled back in the clear night, he heard a creaking cart coming towards him.
+Curious to see the legendary “cart of Death” called “karriguel ann Ankou”, the young man hid to observe it.
 He saw a cart pulled by three white horses, accompanied by two men both dressed in black and wearing wide-brimmed felt caps.
-The cart’s axle breaks, but one of the men asks the young man to cut a branch to repair the axle.
-After the repair, the young man returns home unharmed, but falls ill the next day and dies.
+The axle of the cart broke, but one of the men asked the young man to cut a branch to repair the axle.
+After repairing the axle, the young man returned home unharmed, but fell ill the next day and died.
 This story illustrates the belief that those who approach the cart of Death can suffer fatal consequences…

 Many stories like this one continue to fuel the legend of l’Ankou…